-The PIO Team is structured to work alongside Incident Command, supporting on site and off site communications activities.
+The PIO Team is structured to work alongside Incident Command, supporting on site and off-site communications activities.
 The PIO has a direct line of communication with the Incident Commander, Liaison Officer and other members of the response team as needed.
-The PIO Team is a contracted resource to TNPI, trained in the TNPI Communications Protocol contained in this plan.
+The PIO Team can be a contracted resource to TNPI and will be trained in the TNPI Communications Protocol contained in this plan.